johnoregan/cmdPost/docs/intro.md

 - [WordPress.com][wp]: You must own (or be able to post to) a WordPress.com blog.
 You can either sign up for a free [WordPress.com username and blog][signup-blog], or just a [WordPress.com username][signup-user] (you can always create a blog later).
-Choose the latter if you&rsquo;re joining a multiple-user blog, or if you&rsquo;re not interested in owning a blog, but want to follow WordPress.com blogs, leave comments, and post in the forums.
+Choose the latter if you&rsquo;re joining an existing multiple-user blog.

 - [Pandoc]\: cmdPost uses Pandoc to convert documents written in markdown (see next) into [HTML].
 If Pandoc is not already installed on your system,